 With heavy use, it may dent, and the damage can be difficult and expensive to repair.
 If your door will be heavily exposed to traffic or the elements, you may be better off choosing a different material.

-If you’re concerned about the environmental impact of your door as well as its energy efficiency, you can purchase a solid wood door certified by the Forest Stewardship Council, which assures you that the wood was sustainably grown and harvested.
+If you’re concerned about the environmental impact of your door as well as its energy efficiency, you can purchase a solid wood door certified by the Forest Stewardship Council (FSC), which assures you that the wood was sustainably grown and harvested.

 Tracing the environmental impact of a particular door — from manufacturing process to shipping distance to how much recycled/recyclable content it contains — is quite complicated and probably beyond the ken of the average homeowner, notes LEED-certified green designer Victoria Schomer.
 But FSC-certified wood and an Energy Star rating are an excellent start.

-A final note on choosing a door based on energy efficiency: Because efficiency depends on a number of factors besides the material a door is made of — including its framework and whether it has windows—look for the Energy Star label to help you compare doors.
-To qualify for the federal tax credit, look for solar heat gain coefficient and U-factor values less than 0.3.
+A final note on choosing a door based on energy efficiency: Because efficiency depends on a number of factors besides the material a door is made of — including its framework and whether it has windows — look for the Energy Star label to help you compare doors.

 You care about your home.
 The NATIONAL ASSOCIATION OF REALTORS® cares about homeownership.
 To help you become the best, most responsible homeowner you aspire to be, we want to provide you with free information and tools you can use to make smart and timely decisions about your home.

 From time to time, we may reach out to you to help us support legislation and/or policies that may have an impact on you, the homeowner.
 You can choose to join our cause.
 Or you can choose not to.
 Regardless, your privacy is safe with us.

 We'll never share or sell your email address or other personal information you may provide us in the course of using the site with anyone without your explicit consent.